-- 1. Close the water heater drain valve by turning the stem clockwise. - 2.
+- 1. Close the water heater drain valve by turning the stem clockwise.
+Note that the drain valve is fully closed with a 1⁄2 turn. - 2.
 Open the cold water supply shut-off valve. - 3.
 Open several hot water faucets to allow air to escape from the system. - 4.
 When a steady stream of water flows from the faucets, the water heater is filled.
 Close the faucets and check for water leaks at the water heater drain valve, combination temperature and pressure relief valve and the hot and cold water connections.